Philosophy of Financial Assistance

 Students must enroll in an eligible program that leads to an associate degree or in an eligible certificate program.

 Every student who receives financial aid must have declared an academic major to be eligible for aid.
 Financial assistance may be given to students who are in the general studies program as long as the student is enrolling in courses to satisfy the federal education requirements.
 Students who need to take remedial courses are limited to 30 hours of remedial courses that will be covered by financial aid.
 All attempted hours in the remedial courses are counted, including withdrawals.
 Students who need additional remedial classes once they have taken 30 hours will need to pay for those classes on their own.

 An incomplete (I) grade is one given for which no credit was earned.
 A student who receives an “I” grade shall be placed on financial aid probation.
 The student will be taken off probation/suspension status when evidence of completion of the course with a “C” grade or better GPA for the semester is submitted.

-A student receiving financial assistance may repeat a class if he/she did not pass the class on the previous attempt.
+A student may only receive financial aid for the same course repeated once if previously passed.
 All repeats will count in the student’s measurable academic progress calculation.
 Students should not repeat a class if they have an incomplete grade in that class.